nf-core/magmap/docs/output.md

 #### Prokka

-You can use [Prokka](https://github.com/tseemann/prokka) to identify ORFs in the genomes.
+You can use [Prokka](https://github.com/tseemann/prokka) to identify ORFs in any genomes for which a gff file is not provided.
 In addition to calling ORFs (done with Prodigal) Prokka will filter ORFs to only retain quality ORFs and will functionally annotate the ORFs.

 <details markdown="1">